 Tangent: I’ll save the full story for another day of how I set up a separate stand right beside the lemonade stand where I charged 5 cents to pet my turtle because I wanted a larger cut of the lemonade profits, and then I made the front page of the Charleston newspaper…but another day, like I said… haha!

-If you’ve never made homemade lemonade, it’s super easy, trust me.
+If you’ve never made old fashioned homemade lemonade, it’s super easy, trust me.
 You’ll wonder why you waited so long!
 You’ll say goodbye to all types of powdered lemonade.

-Homemade lemonade is made with three simple ingredients: sugar, water and lemon juice!
-If you have the time, freshly squeezed lemon juice tastes the best.
+- lemon juice – If you have the time, freshly squeezed lemon juice from fresh lemons tastes the best!

-Lemonade Tip: Roll your lemons on the counter before squeezing them to help get the juice.
-Also, be sure they’re room temperature, it’s harder to juice when the lemons are cold.
+Roll the fresh lemons on the counter before squeezing them to help get the juice out.
+Also, be sure the lemons are at room temperature, it’s harder to juice when the lemons are cold.

 - Add the simple syrup you’ve just made in Step 1 to the lemon juice and water to a large pitcher.
 Add more water to taste.